jeremytammik/forgefader/README.md

 Check it out at [autodesk-forge.github.io](https://autodesk-forge.github.io).

-Look at the [quickstarts guide](https://developer.autodesk.com/en/docs/quickstarts/v1/overview/) to find the Forge SDK's for the programming language of your choice.
+Look at the [quickstarts guide](https://developer.autodesk.com/en/docs/quickstarts/v1/overview/) to find the Forge SDK for the programming language of your choice.